godancing/godancing.github.io/README.md

-# godancing.github.io
+# godancing.org

-Goshen Community Contra Dancing
+The official website for Goshen Community Contra Dancing in Goshen, IN.